krutarthpatel29/Excel-Sales-Finance-Analytics/README.md

 **2.** Importing Data to Data Model by adding the same in Data Model.

-**3.** Creating Data Model and connecting the respective tables in StarSchema SnowFlakes Model in one to many relationships .
+**3.** Creating Data Model and connecting the respective tables in StarSchema SnowFlakes Model in one to many relationships.

 **4.** Inserting PivotTable and Managing the Data within Power Pivot by dragging and droping data fields from Power Pivot Field Pane in Excel software.

 **5.** Creating/Editing Measures and Managing them in Power Pivot.